50 Cat Facts That Are Purr-fectly Fascinating

 They’ve got more whiskers than you thought

 One of a cat’s defining features is its long whiskers that shoot out from either cheek.
-There’s a lot more where those came from, though.
+But why do cats have whiskers?
 “Cats have whiskers on their upper lip, chin, above their eyes, on the back of their legs, and on their backs,” says Ziskin.
 “Whiskers help cats ‘see,’ in a way.
 They vibrate from touching an object or from a change in airflow, which sends a signal to the nervous system that helps determine the size, shape, and speed of what is around them.”

 They’re basically everywhere